-2011/12 was the ninth year of a thirty year PFI contract for the construction, maintenance and operation of four schools in the borough.
+2012/13 was the tenth year of a thirty year PFI contract for the construction, maintenance and operation of four schools in the borough.
 The contract specifies minimum standards for the services to be provided, with deductions from the fee payable made if facilities are unavailable or performance is below minimum standards.
 The contractor, Kajima North Tyneside Limited, took on the obligation to construct and maintain the plant and equipment required to operate the schools.
-The buildings and any plant and equipment installed in them will transfer to the Council for nil consideration at the end of the contract.
+The buildings and any plant and equipment installed in them will transfer to the Authority for nil consideration at the end of the contract.

 The schools involved in the scheme are Burnside Community High School, Coquet Park First School, Marine Park First School and Western Community Primary School.
-As Western Community Primary School is a Trust School, the building does not appear on the Balance Sheet.
+As Western Community Primary School and Burnside Community High School are Trust Schools, the buildings do not appear on the Balance Sheet.